ocoretech/CTF-workbook/VulnTraining.md

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/4063333e-71ee-42d1-a081-7e0575d421a2)

 You will be provided with another endpoint called "invoices" for the admin subdomain.
-Now use FUZZING to find out more endpoints of the subdomain with "invoices" endpoint.
+Now start up "ffuf" to find out more endpoints of the subdomain with "invoices" endpoint.
 You will find admin, users, 03, 05, 3 ad 5 as endpoints.
 Check every endpoint to find the remaining flags.

-You will find the tenth flag with the help of the endpoints, with a username and an apikey.
+You will find the tenth flag with the help of the endpoints, with a username and an api key.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/04d6ba39-9cbf-45f6-b068-7fcb3b08f1ea)

                                   Flag 10 found in "admin" directory

-Change the X-token value to the apikey value you found.
+Change the X-token value to the api key value you found.
 Now refresh and you will see there is another secret directory to be included in the URL.
-It provides you a message conversation between to users.
+It provides you a message conversation between two users.
 You can see that one message has been deleted by the user, find that message by using sqlmap.

 The deleted message was the last flag of our challenege.